What is a "y" DNA test?

+Reveal your patrilineal lineage (father to grandfather, to great-grandfather and beyond).
 A small portion of a male’s DNA called the “Y” chromosome (that was inherited solely from his father) is tested.
 Since the “markers” tested on the “Y” chromosome rarely mutates with each generation, the results should match identically (or nearly identically) to his father.
 This chromosome can identify the "genetic signature” for a particular Kent family and is useful when comparing the results with other Kent male descendants.
 Since women do not inherit the “Y” chromosome it is essential that the test taker be a male believing he is directly descended solely from the Kent male’s patrilineal line (Kent father, to grandfather, to the furthest known male Kent ancestor).
 The test taker usually has the surname of Kent, although common-sense exceptions can result in direct-descendants of a Kent male not retaining the surname.
 Women, or for those that descend from a Kent female ancestor, can participate by encouraging a Kent father, brother, grandfather, uncle or cousin to take a y-DNA test to represent their Kent lineage (if a known male exists).
+The "Y-DNA37" will test thirty-seven markers and is considered the minimum amount of markers to test for genealogical value.

 Click here to place an order for a Y-DNA test at Family Tree DNA